 If you die intestate (without having written a Will), your estate will be distributed “per stirpes”.

-This means that your spouse and children get one equal share each with an additional share to your spouse.
+This means that your spouse and children get one equal share each.

 In the absence of spouse and children, there are per stirpes formulae that will eventually find beneficiaries amoungst your siblings, parents, grandparents, grand children etc.

 Your minor children’s shares will go into the Guardian’s Fund to be administered for their benefit by the Master of the High Court.